ahussaini821/Bioinformatics-project/README.md

 This is the repository for the kinase group project!

-# To use the webapp online:
+# To use the webapp online
 http://kinview-env.p3rqxnfk29.us-west-2.elasticbeanstalk.com/

 # To use the webapp on your local machine